IBIC/birthdaycard/README.md

 in advance.
 We also include an insert that makes it clear that the card is made from the participant's own image, thanks the participant for their contribution, and includes contact information for the site.
+We have included an example of our insert.
+These can be printed 4 to a page, cut out, and placed in the card.

 We have found that it is easiest to assemble and decorate cards at the begining of the year, organize them by birthday month, and mail cards